Cherry on the Cake: Fairness is NOT an Optimization Problem: When Optimizing Fairness Leads to Cherry-Picking

-But, depending on the context, this does not always follow our intuition for fairness: if a decision is already extremely good for one sensitive group and not for another, it's sometimes reasonable to expect that a decision that is even better for the first group should be considered less fair.
+However, depending on the context, this does not always align with our intuition for fairness: if a model is already performing extremely well for one sensitive group but not for another, it is reasonable to expect that a model which is even better for the first group should be considered less fair.

-To capture this intuition, we define the following class of fairness measures. \begin{definition} We will say that a fairness measure $\fairness$ is an \emph{error-based (fairness) measure} if there exists a smooth evaluation metric $\evalfair $ such that

-We say that $\fairness$ is \emph{strict} on a set $X$ if $\evalfair$ is. \end{definition} Essentially, an error-based measure uses an evaluation metric to compare the quality of the decision for the two communities.
-A decision is considered unfair if the quality differs between the two groups.
-Equal Opportunity and Equal Risk are two examples of error-based measures, as one compares the true positive rate and the other the false positive rate between the communities.
-Another well-know error-based measure is Predictive Parity (often called Calibration), which confronts the precision of the classifier between groups and and is the focus of our initial example in Section \ref{sec:fairness}.
-In contrast, Demographic Parity is not an error-based measure.
+This type of group fairness is enforced when the utility function $\FEval{}{}$ of the considered fairness measure is an evaluation metric.
+Essentially, these fairness measures use an evaluation metric to compare the quality of the model for the two communities.
+Equal Opportunity and Equal Risk are two examples of such measures, as one compares the true positive rate and the other the false positive rate between the communities.
+Another well-known example is Predictive Parity (often called Calibration or Sufficiency), which compares the precision of the classifier between groups and is the focus of our initial example in Section~\ref{sec_understanding_cherry}.

+In contrast, Demographic Parity does not use an evaluation metric for the utility function $\FEval{}{}$, since even if $\FEval{\model}{} = \prob(\model = 1 \mid A)$ is a rate-dependent function, it is not monotonic with respect to the Pareto order.

-We are going to show that, for error-based measures, the result of Theorem \ref{teo:when it works} generally does not hold.
-More precisely, if the fairness measure is strict, then there exists a sensitive partition and a evaluation metric such that \emph{all} optimal decision must cherry-pick.
-Equal Opportunity and Equal Risk are not strict, which is why they manage to avoid this pitfall.
-But in general, evaluations tend to be strict for error-based measures.
-More formally: \begin{theorem} Consider an error-based measure $\fairness$.
-If ${\fairness}$ is strict on $X$ then one of the following must be true: \begin{itemize} \item There exists a partition $\{\Azero,\Aone\}$ of $X$ and an evaluation $\loss$ such that any solution $\overline{d}$ to the fairness problem
+We are going to show that, for these evaluation-based fairness measures, the result of Theorem~\ref{teo_when_works} generally does not hold.
+More precisely, if the utility function $\FEval{}{}$ is a strict evaluation, then there exists a sensitive partition $\{\agroup{0},\agroup{1}\}$ and an evaluation metric $\EEval{}{}$ such that \emph{all} optimal models must cherry-pick.
+More formally:

-must cherry-pick. \item $\evalfair(\boldsymbol{d},{X})$ is constant for all Pareto maximal decisions on $X$. \end{itemize} \begin{proof} The idea is to show that if the second point doesn't hold, then the first one must.
-So, let's suppose $\evalfair(\boldsymbol{d},{X})$ is not constant for all Pareto maximal decisions.
-As a consequence, if we consider the closed interval $I$ defined as